Skip to main content

 Foreign nationals in UK prisons

-As at December 2025; only 5,632 foreign nationals were deported that year.
+As at December 2025; only 5,683 foreign national offenders were returned that year.
 Source: MoJ Offender Management; Home Office.

 53×